2022 Saskatchewan New Democratic Party leadership election

 An election for the leadership of the Saskatchewan New Democratic Party was held on June 26, 2022 in Regina, Saskatchewan as a result of the resignation of Ryan Meili.
-7,294 party members were eligible to vote, although only 4,741 cast their ballot.
-Carla Beck became the party's first elected female leader, winning the leadership vote with 3,244 votes cast – around 68 percent – while her opponent, Kaitlyn Harvey, received around 32 percent of votes with 1,492 cast in her name.
+Carla Beck was chosen the party's first elected female leader.

 Rules

 All Saskatchewan New Democratic Party members in good standing were eligible to vote online, by mail-in ballot, or in person at the convention.